BC Data Deliberation

 To help inform the development of revised rules for data access, we are engaging the public in a deliberation about this topic.
 A public deliberation is a method of public engagement that allows for an in-depth conversation that can result in direct policy recommendations.
 Although it is similar to focus groups, a deliberation is different in that it is more structured (e.g., specific discussion questions are pre-chosen) and lengthier (e.g., in this case the discussion will involve four full days over two weekends).

-The public deliberation will be held over two weekends in 2018: April 7-8 and April 21-22.
-The participants will consist of a random selection of the public across British Columbia in order to reflect the diversity of opinions in the province.
+The public deliberation was held over two weekends in 2018: April 7-8 and April 21-22.
+The participants consisted of a random selection of the public across British Columbia in order to reflect the diversity of opinions in the province.

 This project is funded by a Canadian Institutes of Health Research grant.